holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
 A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.

-### 3.8 Process Breakdown
+### 3.6 Process Breakdown

 A ***“Process Breakdown”*** occurs when a Circle shows a pattern of behavior or output that violates the rules of this Constitution.
 The Facilitator or Secretary of a Circle may declare a Process Breakdown in their own Circle or any Sub-Circle, using their reasonable judgment.

-#### 3.8.1 Breakdown from Failed Governance
+#### 3.6.1 Breakdown from Failed Governance

-A Circle's Facilitator may also declare a Process Breakdown in the Circle if a Proposal made in a Governance Meeting fails to reach a resolution.
-If the Proposer specially requested the meeting, then the Proposer may also declare the Process Breakdown.
-In either case, the participants must first spend a reasonably long time trying to find a resolution.
+A Circle's Facilitator may also declare a Process Breakdown in the Circle if a Proposal fails to reach a resolution after those involved spend a reasonable amount of time and effort seeking resolution.

-#### 3.8.2 Process Restoration
+#### 3.6.2 Process Restoration

 Whenever an authorized party declares a Process Breakdown within a Circle, the following occurs: